 In 2017 the Progress 8 Score for Key Stage 4 GCSE results was 0.11 and higher than the previous year’s measure of 0.02.
 This positive score placed the school just below the top 30% of schools nationally.
 For all other key measures related to attainment, performance in English and Maths and student destinations beyond Key Stage 4, the results were above Hertfordshire and also above the national measures.

 At Key Stage 5 A level results placed the school in the top 12% of schools nationally with a very positive score of +0.29.
 For Vocational Courses at Key Stage 5 the DfE ranked the school in the top 4% with a positive value added score of +1.1.

 Although there is still work to do, the whole school focus on More Able and Pupil Premium students is closing the gaps for students with current data demonstrating an upward trajectory in this important area of school performance.

-The primary school within the Trust has had an equally exciting recent journey.
+Little Reddings Primary School has had an equally exciting recent journey.
 The Ofsted Inspection in November 2014 concurred with the school’s own self-evaluation and rated the school as requires improvement.
 The report however strongly recognised the impact that the new Headteacher (appointed in April 2014) had already made – particularly in the key areas of safeguarding that had, until recently, been inadequate.
 Ofsted also commented positively on her accurate knowledge of the school, the morale and commitment of the wider staffing body and the obvious capacity to improve.